It seems that no clean energy discussion is complete without everybody’s favorite pastime: recycling.

-Almost no one doubts that recycling & composting has its benefits.
+Almost no one doubts that recycling & composting has their benefits.
 The primary question then becomes, “is it worth it?”

 Recycling is considered one of the best things we can do as individual citizens to decrease pollution on our planet.
 It’s notably very environmentally friendly, and it reduces our energy consumption on a global scale.